 - Game drive in Yala National Park

 - Visit to the shrine of Lord Skanda and Temple of Kiri Vebera

 - Visit a local school supported by the Saga Charitable Trust

 - Bundala Bird Sanctuary Guided tour of Galle

-After taking Saga’s included VIP door-to-door travel service to the airport, depart in the evening for your overnight flight to Colombo, arriving on the morning of Day 2.
+After taking Saga’s included UK door-to-door travel service to the airport, depart in the evening for your overnight flight to Colombo.

-Stay overnight at the The Gateway Hotel (4Q).
+Arrive in the morning for an overnight stay at The Gateway Hotel (4Q).
+D